When your child has outgrown the seat

 - It’s a good fit for your vehicle: Some cars have more room, others have car seats for other children already installed.
 When finding a new car seat, be sure it can be correctly installed in your vehicle, and will work with its size and any other seats that are already in place.

-- It’s a good fit for your child: If Baby is growing bigger or faster than a lot of her peers, it’s a good idea to seek out a seat with higher height and weight limits than others might have, so you won’t find yourself buying another in a couple of years.
+- It’s a good fit for your child: If Baby is growing bigger or faster than a lot of their peers, it’s a good idea to seek out a seat with higher height and weight limits than others might have, so you won’t find yourself buying another in a couple of years.

 - It’s a good fit for caregivers: It’s important for Baby’s caregivers to completely understand how to install the seat every time, and that anyone who will be driving Baby around will be able to install and uninstall it easily, unless it’s a seat that’s going to stay in one place